Aquaculture development areas and investment

 Following assessment and consultation with stakeholders, the following sites have been identified as ADAs for land-based marine aquaculture.
 Further information for each ADA site is available in the table below.
 The ADA locations map shows the location of all ADAs in Queensland.

 |3||Bloomsbury||Mackay Regional Council||2126|

 |6||Gladstone/Calliope River||Gladstone Regional Council||579|

-Identification of each ADA is reflected in the State planning policy—state interest guideline (agriculture).
+Identification of each ADA is reflected in the State Planning Policy guideline material Integrating state interests in planning schemes – Guidance for local government.
 You can also view the ADAs through the State Planning Policy Interactive Mapping System.

 Development in ADAs

 Aquaculture in Queensland is managed through development and environmental provisions to ensure farmed species continue to be successful, while maintaining environmental standards.
 ADAs may have certain constraints that would need to be addressed or which may constrain development on sections of the land (for example, vegetation clearing).